-The semi-empirical recrystallization model (also called grain size model or microstructure model) integrated in MatILDa® allows to calculate microstructure changes due to the recrystallization processes during hot forming - as well as the determination of the average grain size including the hardening and softening behavior and grain growth.
+The semi-empirical recrystallization model (also called grain size model or microstructure model) integrated in MatILDa® allows to calculate microstructure changes resulting from the recrystallization processes during hot forming - as well as the determination of the average grain size including hardening and softening behavior and grain growth.

-During forming, in metallic materials recrystallize dynamically as soon as the critical true strain for the start of dynamic recrystallization has been exceeded.
-Between two forming steps, the material can recrystallize statically, insofar as no dynamic recrystallization has taken place.
-Accordingly, dynamic and static recrystallization are the most important processes involved in this kind of calculation.
-Here, MatILDa® determines the associated recrystallized fractions as well as the grain sizes of the newly formed grains.
+During forming, metallic materials dynamically recrystallize as soon as the critical true strain for the start of dynamic recrystallization has been exceeded.
+The material can recrystallize statically between two forming steps, if no dynamic recrystallization took place.
+Thus, dynamic and static recrystallization are the most important processes involved in this kind of calculation.
+In this case, MatILDa® determines the associated recrystallized fractions as well as the grain sizes of the newly formed grains.
 The average grain size is then calculated based on the grain sizes of the recrystallized and non-recrystallized portions.
-Forming-induced recrystallization processes are terminated by the start of phase transformation.
+Forming-induced recrystallization processes end when phase transformation starts.
 After completion of the recrystallization process, grain growth processes start above the recrystallization temperature (approx. 0.75 * melting temperature) of the material.
 The latter are also taken into account in the grain size calculation.

 Validity ranges of the recrystallization models

-Also, for the recrystallisation model, the validity ranges are decisive for their application in a simulation project.
-That is why the validity ranges are displayed in the respective model in MatILDa®.
+For the recrystallisation model, it is decisive to apply the validity ranges in a simulation project.
+Therefore, the validity ranges are displayed in the respective model in MatILDa®.
 The semi-empirical approaches are based on Sellars and Whiteman.

 Progress starts at micro level

 The equations of the semi-empirical model can be displayed in the recrystallization model in MatILDa®.
 The coefficients can be adapted individually by the user.
 Furthermore, we are happy to support you in the acquisition and the parametrization of a new recrystallization model.